Guaranteed Nonconvex Factorization Approach for Tensor Train Recovery: Low-rank Tensor-train Sensing

 \begin{theorem} Assume that the operator $\calA$ satisfies the $3\ol r$-RIP for TT format tensors with constant $\delta_{3\ol r}$ and that the additive noise vector $\vepsilon$ is randomly generated from the distribution $\calN({\bm 0},\gamma^2\mId_{m})$.
 Then with probability at least $1-2e^{-c_1N\ol d\ol r^2 \log N}$, the spectral initialization in \eqref{initialization eqn of spectral noise} satisfies

 where $c_1,c_2$ are positive constants, $\ol r=\max_{i=1}^{N-1} r_i$ and $\ol d=\max_{i=1}^N d_i$. \end{theorem} The proof is provided in {Appendix} \ref{Proof of in the noisy spectral initialization}.
-Compared to the noiseless case, \eqref{Noisy TENSOR SENSING SPECTRAL INITIALIZATION1} for the noisy scenario includes an additional term.
-Importantly, it should be highlighted that unlike the exponential growth of such a term in terms of the tensor order $N$ observed in the noisy Tucker sensing problem \cite{Han20}, the influence of this term is only polynomially linked to $N$.
-This attribute arises from the linear storage characteristics of the TT format in relation to $N$.
+Compared to the noiseless case, \eqref{Noisy TENSOR SENSING SPECTRAL INITIALIZATION1} for the noisy scenario includes an additional term caused by the additive noise in the measurement, which only scales polynomially with $N$ thanks to the concise structure of the TT factorization.

 \paragraph{Local convergence of RGD algorithm}

 The following result ensures that, given an appropriate initialization, RGD will converge to the target low-TT-rank tensor up to a certain distance that is proportional to the noise level. \begin{theorem} Consider a low-TT-rank tensor $\calX^\star$ with ranks $\vr = (r_1,\dots, r_{N-1})$.
 Assume that $\calA$ obeys the $(N+3)\ol r$-RIP with a constant $\delta_{(N+3)\ol r}\leq\frac{7}{30}$, where $\ol r=\max_i r_i$.
 Suppose that the RGD algorithm in \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 1} and \eqref{updating equation of Riemannian gradient descent algorithm in the tensor sensing 2} is initialized with $\{\mX_i^{(0)} \}$ satisfying